Written by Ladye Anne Wofford, former Chief Mission Officer at Austin Parks Foundation

 But even our lucky friends in the east can benefit from the well-draining, rich soil a raised bed can provide.
 If you have lumber available to build a raised bed, fill your beds with quality soil.

 If your soil at home is lacking, I highly recommended GeoGrowers Thunder Garden Soil.
 Geo Growers is currently offering delivery service to those who do not wish to leave home, as well as no-contact pickup by appointment.

 I’d recommend seeds from Renee’s Garden and Seeds of Change.
 Don’t be afraid to experiment with heirloom varieties!
 The Natural Gardener is a fantastic local resource for what to plant right now.
 They have a calendar of what to plant when for each month in Austin.
 Check here for what to plant in September!

 4. Enrich your soil

 Composting your yard trimmings and food scraps is a great way to both cut down on household waste and enrich your garden soil.
-Learn to compost by signing up for a free class with Austin Resource Recovery.
-The online class only takes 15 minutes, and you could even earn a rebate from the City of Austin if you start composting at home!
+The City of Austin provides a helpful backyard composting guide which includes a 15 minute online class that can have you composting at home in no time!